mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-mnist/item.en.md

 # `mnist.py` code

-!> The full code for the `mnist.py` file, as per this article.
+!> The full code of the article.

 ```py
 import csv